High School Core Subjects

 The goal of Worldviews is to present to students Christian worldviews in response to other worldviews around them.
 The students will take a look at 10 different views and be able to compare and contrast them with the Christian Biblical worldview.
 Topics covered include Biblical Christian, Deism, Naturalism, Nihilism, Existentialism, Postmodernism, Paganism, Islam, Hinduism, Buddhism, and Sikhism.

-This course includes, but is not be limited to, the following areas of study.
+This course includes, but is not limited to, the following areas of study.
 The student will read a variety of authors and genres and will write in response to the literature and to their own personal experience (journal, reflective, narrative and descriptive).
 This approach focuses on the character and influence of the individual.
 Emphasis in the writing process is on the mechanics of generating ideas, precise sentences and vocabulary.
 This course of study will cover traditional grammar and its use and related skills such as spelling, oral communication, letter writing, study skills and library/research use.
-The purpose of this course is to provide in depth, enriched integrated educational experiences in the language arts supported by the California Common Core Standards for Reading Literature, Reading Informational Texts, Reading Foundation Skills, Writing, Speaking and Listening, and Language.
+The purpose of this course is to provide in-depth, enriched integrated educational experiences in the language arts supported by the California Common Core Standards for Reading Literature, Reading Informational Texts, Reading Foundation Skills, Writing, Speaking and Listening, and Language.

 This is a California Common Core Standards-based course.
 It is designed to guide students through the process of developing academic literacy, literary analysis, vocabulary development, critical thinking skills, and interpretation of functional workplace documents.
 Students will read from a wide variety of world literature, including short story, non-fiction, drama, poetry, and novels, and will analyze recurrent patterns and themes in historically or culturally significant works.
 Students will complete a variety of writing assignments that will continue to develop and enhance their skills in composing narrative, expository, persuasive, and descriptive essays.
 Students will refine their writing skills by focusing on the mechanics of language and vocabulary development.
 This course provides students with the opportunity to develop the language skills that will prepare them for real-world situations and promote college and career readiness.

-This is a full-year California Common Core Standards-based course that introduces the student to various genres and periods of American Literature.
+This is a California Common Core Standards-based course that introduces the student to various genres and periods of American Literature.
 The course is designed to improve students’ abilities in becoming skilled readers of prose in a variety of periods, genres, disciplines, and rhetorical contexts with an emphasis on students’ interpretive skills in reading challenging literature.
 Students have a number of opportunities and projects to advance their writing and stylistic development in composing for a variety of purposes, audiences, and contexts.
-Students write on a variety of subjects and in a range of discourse modes, including expository and argumentative writing, applying and integrating appropriate rhetorical strategies.
-Overall, this course will enable students to read, comprehend, and interpret complex texts in American Literature with understanding and to effectively communicate with advanced audiences and readers through writing.

 This is a California Common Core Standards-based course designed to provide in-depth, enriched and integrated educational experiences.
 Students will build upon the knowledge and skills acquired in earlier grade levels as they work towards mastery in reading, writing, critical thinking, vocabulary and communication skills.
 Throughout this course, students will exercise a variety of critical thinking and problem-solving skills.
 Students will work to improve and master their written and oral communication skills, while strengthening their ability to interpret and analyze world literature in a variety of genres.
 The Common Core State Standards for English Language Arts (Reading, Writing, Speaking and Listening, and Language) will guide teaching and student inquiry.